TaylanTatli/KoboHighlights/README.md

     NEXT_PUBLIC_NOTION_API_KEY=your_notion_api_key
     ```

     This is only necessary if you want to predefine your page ID and API key.
-If you don't create this file, you will need to enter your page ID and API key when you send annotations to Notion.
+If you don't create this file, you will need to enter your page ID and API key when you send highlights to Notion.
 These values will be saved to local storage for next time.

 4. Start the development server: